sunilabrahamindia/sunilabraham/articles/sunil-abraham-project.md

 The Sunil Abraham Project was formally founded in October 2025, marking the beginning of its public development and the transition from concept to implementation.

+### Announcement
+On 13 November 2025 (Thursday), Sunil Abraham announced the launch of the project across his social platforms — sharing the update on [Facebook](https://www.facebook.com/abrahamsunil/posts/pfbid0h6kgb9kCKtHYmaWbyE7yNnmkS1hpdyz2yrghmA51dYMUotqQUCocrwvvRkB93CHil), posting it on [LinkedIn](https://www.linkedin.com/posts/sunilaabraham_sunil-abraham-project-activity-7394691115444174848-2qbV/) and publishing a note on [𝕏](https://x.com/sunil_abraham/status/1988926639162683485) to mark the public launch of the initiative.
+The Facebook post received 138 likes and 5 shares, and the LinkedIn post drew even more attention with 183 likes.
+In contrast, the update on 𝕏 did not attract much engagement.

+Several colleagues and long-time well-wishers also shared thoughtful responses.
+On Facebook, Ajai Narendran wrote that the project was "long due and much needed", describing it as a documentation effort that continues to inspire him with deep admiration and gratitude.
+Usha Raman commented that the initiative looked very interesting, and Ashish Kotamkar added that it was lovely and overdue.
+On LinkedIn, Shanty Mathew congratulated Sunil and noted that the project offered a useful repository and timeline of his public work.
+Anivar A Aravind recalled earlier moments from their shared professional journey — including meetings at IGF 2008 — and said it was encouraging to see the material brought together in one place.

 ## Design and Structure

 The Sunil Abraham Project is developed on the Jekyll static site generator and hosted through GitHub Pages.
 The repository contains the complete build and configuration files.
 Using a static framework keeps the system straightforward: all content is generated from plain text files, managed through GitHub's version control, and published without the need for databases or dynamic scripts.